Thanni123/opera_setup/README.md

 Setup for deploying spring-petclinic software with opera.

 # Quickstart
-Install opera into a virtual environment (tested with ubuntu 18.10):
+Install opera into a virtual environment (tested with ubuntu 18.04):
 (See description in 'xopera opera' link)

-Then, navigate to spring-petclinic folder and deploy the software installation with spring-petclinic:
+Then, navigate to cloned github repo 'opera_setup' folder and deploy the software installation with opera command, see below.

 ```
-(.venv) $ cd ..(PATH TO GITHUB REPO)/spring-petclinic
+(.venv) $ cd opera_setup
 (.venv) $ opera deploy service.yaml
 ```